rssac-caucus/RSSAC002-data/README.md

 This section describes some quriks that you might encounter while trying to parse the YAML files in this repository.

  1. As of RSSAC002v3, only the Root Zone Maintainer is expected to publish the zone-size-metric.
-With this change the `service` name has changed to `root-servers.net`.
+With this change the `service` name has changed to `root-servers.net` and these files are published on the web sites for A-root and J-root beginning mid May 2017.

  2. Some B-root files (2016-01 to 2016-02) are published with `service: b.root-servers.org` rather than `service: b.root-servers.net`